-Overall, we are neutral about both the flipping and long-term potential of this ICO.
-Our thoughts on buying the tokens for flipping and investing for the long term are as follows:
+Overall, we are neutral about both the short- and long-term potential of this ICO.
+Our thoughts of the tokens for short term and long term are as follows:

 Neutral.
 We believe a presale bonus of up to 60% with no lockup, with a hard cap of up to $30 million is tough to reach in the current market environment.